 Water jet propulsion allows high thrust at shallow draught.
 It can also be used as a general-purpose working boat in support of diving operations, ship-to-shore re-supply and inland water patrols.

 The boat is carried on a purpose-built launching and recovery trailer.
-It is used exclusively by the Royal Engineers.

 The Mexeflote is the largest logistic landing craft in Defence.
 Operated exclusively by the Royal Logistic Corps, the platform guarantees theatre entry regardless of access to a Port.
 It is capable of transferring a cargo of vehicles and equipment up to 198 tonnes and is routinely deployed worldwide via Royal Fleet Auxilary Landing Ship Dock Auxiliary.
 The Mexeflote consists of multiple cells and engines that can be configured to provide a causeway, landing craft or Ramp Support Pontoon.
 Highly versatile the Mexeflote has been deployed in support of the majority of operational deployments since the Falklands conflict.